Scottish National Investment Bank

 The Bank is wholly owned by the Scottish Ministers on behalf of the people of Scotland.
 It is a public limited company and has been established to operate commercially, and operationally independent from The Scottish Government.

 The ambition for Scotland to become a fair work nation by 2025 is reflected in the legislation which established the Bank and includes a commitment that the Bank promote fair work through all of its activities.
 Scottish Ministers are required to issue a Fair Work Direction to the Bank within one year of its establishment.

 This Fair Work Direction was issued to the Bank on 23 August 2021.

 The Council of Economic Advisers highlighted the important role that national investment banks play in providing long-term investment to support economic growth in many European countries.

-In the Programme for Government 2017 to 2018, the First Minster announced plans to establish a Scottish National Investment Bank.
+In the Programme for Government 2017 to 2018, the First Minister announced plans to establish a Scottish National Investment Bank.
 Former CEO of Tesco Bank, Benny Higgins, and a small Advisory Group, led the work on developing an Implementation Plan.
 The plan was published in late February 2018, following a public consultation.

 The Cabinet considered in detail the proposals outlined in the Implementation Plan, and we responded to the plan in a Parliamentary debate in May 2018, agreeing to accept all 21 recommendations.

 In the Programme for Government 2018-2019, the First Minister announced plans to introduce legislation to formally underpin the bank.
-Having received parliamentary support, we are now taking forward the implementation of these recommendations under various work streams.

 In June 2018 Benny Higgins was appointed as Strategic Adviser to the First Minister on the Scottish National Investment Bank.